alvarmaciel/WebLitStd/BETA/exploring_strand_skill.md

   - Use the URL/address bar to enter the web address or IP address of a website
   - Manipulate the URL of a web address to move to another page of a website
   - Use the search box in a search engine/browser to search for a website
-  - +Refine a search using specific keywords+
+  - ~~Refine a search using specific keywords~~
   - DNS resolving URLs to IP addresses
-- Keeping up-to-date with sources of information on the Web +using RSS+
+- Keeping up-to-date with sources of information on the Web ~~using RSS~~
   - Understanding RSS feeds, and being able to find/use the RSS feed of a website
-  - Working with, +developing ongoing interaction with+ and tuning, Feed readers
+  - Working with, ~~developing ongoing interaction with~~ and tuning, Feed readers
   - Creating your own custom RSS feed using Yahoo Pipes/other
-- Demonstrating the difference(s) between +being logged into a website versus using it anonymously+ searching in different ways/contexts/sites
+- Demonstrating the difference(s) between ~~being logged into a website versus using it anonymously~~ searching in different ways/contexts/sites
   - Tuning a website for improved Search Engine Optimization (SEO) for different communities/contexts
   - Using tools like ‘Collusion’ to visualise organisations that can track your searches
   - Showing how clearing cookies can affect search results